 There are usually no symptoms other than a visible bulge.
 Some people have discomfort or pain.
 The discomfort may be worse when standing, straining, or lifting heavy objects.
 In time, the most common complaint is a bump that is sore and growing.

-When a hernia gets bigger, it may get stuck inside the hole and lose its blood supply.
+When a hernia gets bigger, the small intestine inside it may get stuck in the hole and lose its blood supply.
 This is called strangulation.
 This causes pain and swelling at the site of strangulation.
 Symptoms may include:

 When this occurs, surgery is needed right away.